ThomasHBOICT/MotionTrampoline/README.md

 ```

-When moving the cameras, move CameraHeight parent so the cameras stay together with eachother and the audioSource.
+When moving the cameras, move ```CameraHeight``` parent so the cameras stay together with eachother and the audioSource.

 ![cameraToMove](ReadmeImages/camerasreadme.PNG)

-You can change the jumping factor from real life to in game by changing the multiplier on CameraHeight.
+You can change the jumping factor from real life to in game by changing the multiplier on ```CameraHeight```.
 You can also change the offset on the y axis, which can be useful when the kinect is in a fixed position.

 ![cameraSettings](ReadmeImages/camerasettingsreadme.PNG)